sejin8642/mods/README.md

 ### Prerequisites

-Python must be installed to use
+Python must be installed to use.
+The module is currently built with python 3.10 version

 ### Installing